BitcoinQnA/verify-supply/index.md

-*655,987 = The block height at time of running gettxoutsetinfo* *630,000 = The amount of blocks that have passed before the current reward era *If we minus one from the other we determine how many blocks have passed under the current reward era*
+*655,987 = The block height at time of running gettxoutsetinfo* *630,000 = The amount of blocks that have passed before the current reward era *If we minus one from the other, we determine how many blocks have passed during the current reward era*

 Add them all together and we get **18,537,418.75** of expected supply.
-However, my node calculated that at block height 655,987 there were in fact **18,537,233.94446619**.
+However, my node calculated that, at block height 655,987 there were in fact **18,537,233.94446619**.

 Why would my node calculate that there are actually **184.80553381** less bitcoins in existence that the known emission schedule suggests there should be?